Daniels, No. 15 LSU outlast No. 6 Alabama, 32-31 in OT

 Alabama’s Bryce Young passed for 328 yards and one touchdown, and also was intercepted.

+“Obviously, this isn’t the outcome we wanted, but I am super proud of our team,” Young said.
+“These are my brothers and this is tough.”

-There were three lead changes in the final 4:44, starting when Young narrowly escaped a sack, rolled right and found Ja’Corey Brooks for a 41-yard touchdown.
+There were three lead changes in the final 4:44, starting when Young narrowly escaped a sack, scrambled right and found Ja’Corey Brooks for a 41-yard touchdown.

-LSU went back in front 24-21 with 1:47 left in regulation when Daniels hit Taylor in the back of the end zone for a 7-yard score.
+LSU went back in front 24-21 with 1:47 left in regulation when Daniels hit Taylor, a true freshman, in the back of the end zone for a 7-yard score.

 But Young drove Alabama to the LSU 28 and Will Reichard’s 46-yard field goal with 21 seconds left tied it.

-Alabama took its first of two fourth-quarter leads with the help of face mask and defensive holding penalties by LSU that negated what would have been a third-down sack at the Tigers 36.
+Alabama took its first of two fourth-quarter leads with the help of face mask and defensive holding penalties by LSU that negated what would have been a third-down sack.

 After Jahmyr Gibbs’ 14-yard run to the 2, Williams barreled in to make it 15-14 after a failed 2-point conversion with 12:37 to go.

-Alabama took its first lead on Will Reichard’s third field goal of the game, concluding a third-quarter drive on which Alabama twice converted on fourth-and-short on runs by Williams.

-A crowd of about 102,000 turned Death Valley into “Deaf Valley” with ear-splitting roars that seemed to send vibrations coursing through the nearly century-old stadium.
+A crowd of 102,321 turned Death Valley into “Deaf Valley” with ear-splitting roars that seemed to send vibrations coursing through the nearly century-old stadium.

-The Tigers wound up scoring first when John Emery Jr. turned a short Daniels pass into a 30-yard touchdown, high-stepping toward the goal line as former LSU basketball great Shaquille O’Neal pointed at him approvingly from the near sideline.
+The crowd “created an energy unlike on I can remember,” Kelly said.
+“That was truly a home-field advantage.”

 THE TAKEAWAY

-Alabama: Pass protection has been an issue periodically this season.
-Young was sacked twice and routinely threw under pressure.
+Alabama: Young was sacked twice and routinely threw under pressure.
 He came in completing 66% of his passes for the season but connected on 49% (25 for 51) in Tiger Stadium.
-Touchdowns also have been scarce lately.
-Alabama went more than five quarters without one, going back to the second quarter of its victory over Mississippi State on Oct.
-22.
+The Tide also was penalized nine times for 92 yards.

 LSU: The Tigers’ defense has improved since giving up 40 points in a loss to Tennessee on Oct.
 8 and 35 points in a victory at Florida on Oct.
-15. After holding explosive Ole Miss to 20, the Tigers kept the Crimson Tide out of the end zone for three quarters before finally succumbing to the Heisman winner Young’s play-making in the final period.
+15. After holding explosive Ole Miss to 20, the Tigers kept the Crimson Tide out of the end zone for three quarters.

 UP NEXT